Spelkington/triangle/Laws/Constitution.md

 Our Vice President shall, alongside our Chapter President and Fraternal Officer, work to align the vision and cause of our Chapter with the precepts of the Fraternity as set forth in the Ritual.

-Our Vice President shall be the primary advocate, monitor, and executor of the commitments made by each Triangle Brother, and lead his Brothers in accepting full shares of any task, however menial, involved in maintaining our Chapter.
+Our Vice President shall be the primary advocate, monitor, and executor of the commitments made by each Triangle Brother, and lead their Brothers in accepting full shares of any task, however menial, involved in maintaining our Chapter.

 Our Vice President shall be the primary monitor of risk within our Chapter and its' activities.
 This will include proper and thorough education of all members regarding risk, behavior, and maintenance of integrity among the characters of all Brothers.